-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
-Remove the guard from each front fork leg by removing the bolts.
+To avoid injury, securely support the vehicle so there is no danger of it falling over.

+1. Remove the guard from each front fork leg by removing the bolts.

 - 1. Front fork leg guard

 - 2. Bolt

 - Disconnect the brake cable at the wheel by removing the brake lever free play adjusting nut at the brake